kaygar86/PyBer_Analysis/README.md

 # PyBer_Analysis
-## Overview of the analysis:
+# Overview of the analysis:

+## Looking into fare disparity
 In our initial analysis of PyBer ride share data we found that the average rural ride fare is significantly more than in urban cities, about $5 more per ride.
 V.Isualize tasked us with a new analysis to summarize the data by city type to hopefully uncover possible reasons for the large disparity between city type fares.

+# Results:

-## Results:
+## Distinct community sizes
-Here are the differences we found in ride-sharing data among the different city types.
 After we merged the city and ride csvs into one dataframe we used the groupby method to summarize the number of rides, drivers, and fares for each city type.
+The result showed significant differences in total rides, drivers, and fares based on city type.

 Here are screenshots of the findings:
 ## Rides
 <img width="806" alt="Ride_count" src="https://user-images.githubusercontent.com/66224990/168481242-556868f2-59c3-4b14-8463-819ee399e8e3.png">